Wicca Academy

 An assortment of summer vegetables

 As for the vegetables, you have onions, garlic, shallots, leeks, celery, cabbage, peppers, potatoes, tomatoes, and summer squash varieties.
-If you’re at a loss as to what you could make with all these random fruits and veggies, just look up some Lughnasadh recipes online!
+If you’re at a loss as to what you could make with all these random fruits and veggies, check out this other article!

 How to Celebrate Lughnasadh and Revel In Nature’s Bounty!